Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Where to sleep in Tossa de Mar

-As we wanted to be close to a cove to watch the sunrise over the sea, we chose to spend the night at Camping Pola, just next to Cala Pola.
-The camping has 2 bars, 2 restaurants, a supermarket and a swimming pool.
-We brought our tent, and we rented the pitch, but you can also get a bungalow or a cool glamping tent.
+As we wanted to be close to a cove to watch the sunrise over the sea, we spent the night at Camping Pola, just next to Cala Pola.
+The campsite has 2 bars, 2 restaurants, a supermarket, and a swimming pool.
+We brought our tent and rented the pitch, but you can also get a bungalow or a cool glamping tent.

-If you’re looking for a hotel, there’re plenty of options in Tossa de Mar.
-You can check them on Booking.
+If you’re looking for a hotel, there are plenty of options in Tossa de Mar.
+Mamma MiaCasa Granados, and Hotel Diana are three wonderful boutique hotels with perfect locations.

 When is the best time to go to Tossa

 During the summer months, Tossa de Mar comes alive.
-People are swimming at the beach, eating and drinking on the restaurants’ terraces, and walking around the city centre.
-That’s why June to September is an excellent time to come here.
+People swim at the beach, eat and drink on the restaurant terraces, and walk around the city centre.
+That’s why May to September is an excellent time to come here.

-If possible, avoid August as it’s the most crowded month, and it might even be too hot during the day to take a walk.
-To us, June and September are the best months as it’s a bit quieter and not that hot.
+If possible, avoid August, as it’s the most crowded month, and it might even be too hot during the day to take a walk.
+May, June, and September are the best months for us, as they’re a bit quieter and not that hot.

 How to get to Tossa de Mar from Barcelona